| |

 -

-Refers to the assumption that rational investors will
+assumption that rational investors will choose the

-so must the expected return on the investment. top
+expected return on the investment. top

 -